 “I want to help leaders use that data to improve the employee experience and advance business goals. ”

 How did you get involved with change management?
 I came to Booz Allen at a time when digital and social media were providing unprecedented opportunities for public engagement, and I’m honored to have been a part of the early “Government 2.0” community that championed increased transparency and efficiency in government.
 That experience taught me the power of digital solutions, but it also demonstrated the importance of addressing the people and organizational aspects of digital acceleration.
-Over the last 10 years, I’ve helped my clients use social media to improve access to healthcare, drive analytics to enhance drug safety, and use gamification to prevent alcohol abuse.
+Throughout the last 10 years, I helped my clients use social media to improve access to healthcare, drive analytics to enhance drug safety, and use gamification to prevent alcohol abuse.
 But that’s only the beginning.

-In the next decade, connected technologies and artficial intelligence have the potential to improve the health and wellbeing of millions of people across the world.
+In the next decade, connected technologies and artificial intelligence have the potential to improve the health and wellbeing of millions of people across the world.
 These technologies will require organizations to fundamentally reinvent themselves, as digital tools will permeate every aspect of our work.
 While “change management” will still be necessary for major initiatives, digital acceleration will require a persistent and integrated approach to evolving technology, organizations, and people.

 What advice do you have for leaders who want to drive digital acceleration within their organizations?
 First, you must focus on the business.
 Everyone leading the digital transformation should have a fundamental understanding of the organization’s mission and operations, and business and technology leaders must work together to create and actualize the digital vision.
 Next, it’s important to continuously engage the community.
 The relationship between your employees and your digital ecosystem started before they even joined your payroll, and every interaction contributes to their cumulative experience with your technology portfolio.
 Finally, practice habitual innovation.
 Don’t just chase shiny objects, but continuously scan for ways to improve your platforms, better serve your employees and customers, and enhance your business.
 Conduct regular pilots, and have a process for quickly introducing new solutions to your portfolio.